-Pre-requisite(s): PSYC 101 and (MATH 121 or MATH 321 or BUSN 230 or SOCI 202 or NURS 320 or HPHY 205)
+Pre-requisites: PSYC 101 and (MATH 121 or MATH 321 or BUSN 230 or SOCI 202 or NURS 320

-PSYC 207L - Research Methods: Graduate Emphasis Lab
+PSYC 207L - Research Methods- Graduate Emphasis Lab

 To be taken concurrently with PSYC 207, the lab will provide the student with practical, handson experience in conducting and writing-up research projects in psychology.
 Majors must earn a grade of B- or better (course may be repeated).
-Fall, Spring on sufficient demand.
+Fall; Spring on sufficient demand.